Specific statutory jurisdictions

 Valuation on pre-emptive purchases

 Under the Land Reform (Scotland) Act 2003, the Tribunal has jurisdiction to determine appeals in relation to the valuation of land that may be subject to pre-emptive rights of purchase by community bodies.
+The Tribunal also has an ancillary jurisdiction involving the sale procedure.
 Under the Agricultural Holdings (Scotland) Act 2003, the Tribunal has similar jurisdiction in relation to valuation of farms to be sold to sitting tenants.

 Voluntary or joint reference

 Section 1(5) of the Lands Tribunal Act 1949 allows the Tribunal to act as arbiter under a reference of consent.
 This means that where both sides agree, any dispute can be referred to the Tribunal.
 Parties from time to time choose to make use of this provision in relation to disputes involving land, such as disputes as to the valuation of land.
 This is potentially a useful resource to those with an interest in dispute resolution within the land based system.
 The Tribunal members are experienced litigation lawyers and experienced FRICS surveyors, and the dispute resolution infrastructure, namely clerking, offices, courtrooms, witness rooms etc. are available.

 Sometimes parties have come before the Tribunal wrongly assuming that they are following a statutory procedure in relation to claims over land taken by compulsory purchase.
 However, where the land has actually been sold by agreement even under the shadow of compulsory purchase, the Tribunal has no formal jurisdiction.
 Applications have been able to continue as if they were a reference to the Tribunal as arbiter.
 A reference under this section is a private reference and parties are entitled to request that proceedings be heard in private.